Stormy weather canceled flights to Dillingham, leaving some passengers waiting days in Anchorage

 Alaska Airlines is the only commercial airline that flies from Dillingham to Anchorage.
 It operates its passenger flights in partnership with Horizon Air.

-Only two of the airline’s flights from Anchorage made it to Dillingham within the last week — one on Saturday and one on Monday.
-Another flight is expected this afternoon.
+Only three of the airline’s flights from Anchorage made it to Dillingham within the last week — on Saturday, Monday, and this afternoon.

 In all, Alaska Airlines canceled seven passenger flights since Feb.
-14. On Friday, another flight attempted to land in Dillingham three times before turning around.
+14. On Friday, a flight attempted to land in Dillingham three times before turning around.

 Ani White was among the those caught up in the cancellations.
 She works with the Curyung Tribal Council and was traveling home from a vacation in Hawai’i last week.
 She arrived in Anchorage after flying all night, but her connecting flight to Dillingham was canceled.
 So she tried again the next day.